On This Page[Hide][Show]

 What If United Healthcare Also Denies My Appeal?

 United Healthcare Disability Denied?
-Ortiz Law Firm Can Help
+The Ortiz Law Firm Can Help

 Our team has the skills and knowledge to appeal your claim denial and recover the benefits you deserve.
 We help claimants across the United States with wrongfully denied insurance claims.
 We can help you:

-- Understand the reasoning behind your long-term disability benefits denial.
+- Understand the reasoning behind the denial of your long-term disability benefits.

-- Acquire additional medical records and evidence to file with the appeal.
+- Obtain additional medical records and evidence to submit with your appeal.

-- Obtain opinions from your treating doctors concerning your impairments.
+- Obtain opinions from your treating physicians regarding your impairments.

 - File an ERISA lawsuit in federal court or a breach of contract lawsuit in state court; and